sanjukumar2006/myfirstproject/README.md

 # myfirstproject
-this is my first git repo
+this is my first git repository my name is sanju